Chart Color Schemes

 Chambers Flat is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Chambers Flat, as per the latest Census evaluation, consisted of 89.2% houses and 10.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 89.2% houses and 10.9% other dwellings.
-The home ownership level in Chambers Flat was higher than that of Brisbane metro, at 41.1%, with the rest being mortgaged (33.9%) or rented (25.0%).
-The median monthly mortgage repayment in the area was $1,950, which is above the Brisbane metro average of $1,600 and the national average of $1,863.
-The median weekly rent figure in Chambers Flat was recorded at $270, lower than Brisbane metro's $360 and the national figure of $375.
+The latest Census evaluated dwelling structures in Chambers Flat with 89.2% houses and 10.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 89.2% houses and 10.9% other dwellings.
+Home ownership in Chambers Flat stood at 41.1%, with mortgaged dwellings at 33.9% and rented ones at 25.0%.
+The median monthly mortgage repayment was $1,950, higher than Brisbane metro's $1,600 but close to the national average of $1,863.
+Meanwhile, median weekly rent in Chambers Flat was $270, lower than Brisbane metro's $360 and significantly below the national figure of $375.

 Frequently Asked Questions - Housing